Office of Government Relations

 Tell Congress to Support Environmental Justice

-Caring for creation means caring for other species and recognizing their role in a healthy and flourisning ecosystem.
+Caring for creation means caring for other species and recognizing their role in a healthy and flourishing ecosystem.
 The Episcopal Church has historically supported policies like the Endangered Species Act as a part of this call.
 Biodiversity loss is a major component of our changing climate, and we advocate for its protection.
 Nature-based solutions help to reduce our carbon emissions, improve biodiversity, protect and maintain clean water, land, and air, and help local communities both nationally and internationally.

 Tell the Senate to Protect Wildlife